5 High-Dividend REITs to Buy Now

 Whitestone is a community-centered retail REIT that owns and manages “e-commerce resistant” retail centers principally located in Phoenix, Austin, Dallas-Fort Worth, Houston and San Antonio.
 The REIT’s mix of national, regional and local tenants offers daily necessities, needed services and entertainment.

-The company has been paying a $1.14 flat annual payout since beginning dividend distributions in 2010.
-This annual payout is equivalent to an 8.3% forward dividend yield.
-While 3% below its five-year average, the current yield is 120% higher than the 3.8% average yield of the entire Financial sector and 45% higher than the 5.75% yield average of the Diversified REITs industry segment.
+The company has been paying a $0.04 flat monthly payout since the market correction of March 2020.
+Before this, its annual payout was an even $1.08 per year since 2012, shortly after it began dividend distributions in 2010.
+This annual payout is equivalent to an 5.2% forward dividend yield.
+The current yield is considerably higher than the 3.8% average yield of the entire Financial sector and 45% higher than the yield average of the Diversified REITs industry segment.

 5 High Dividend REITs to Buy Now: #2